3. Proposal Preparation Instructions and Requirements

 Part 11b: Related Research and Development Proposals and Awards

 Firm level certifications that are applicable across all proposal submissions submitted to this solicitation must be completed via the “Certifications” section of the Proposal Submission Electronic Handbook.
-The offeror shall answer Yes or No as applicable.
-An example of the certification can be found in the NASA SBIR/STTR Firm Library (https:/sbir.gsfc.nasa.gov/sbir/firm_library/index.html).
+The offeror must answer Yes or No as applicable.
+An example of the certification can be found in the NASA SBIR/STTR Firm Library (https:/sbir.gsfc.nasa.gov/sbir/firm_library/index.html)..